 - (a) Senior Preferred Notes, Senior Non-Preferred Notes and Subordinated Notes which carry a right to interest will constitute "quoted Eurobonds" provided that they are and continue to be listed on a "recognised stock exchange" within the meaning of section 1005 of the Income Tax Act 2007 (the ITA).
 The London Stock Exchange is a recognised stock exchange.
 Securities will be treated as listed on the London Stock Exchange if they are included in the Official List (within the meaning of and in accordance with the provisions of Part 6 of the FSMA) and admitted to trading on the London Stock Exchange.
 Securities which are to be listed on a stock exchange other than the London Stock Exchange will satisfy this requirement if they are officially listed in the relevant country in accordance with provisions corresponding to those generally applicable in EEA states and are admitted to trading on a recognised stock exchange in that country.
-Provided the Senior Preferred Notes, Senior Non-Preferred Notes and Subordinated Notes are and continue to be quoted Eurobonds, payments of interest on such Notes may be made without withholding or deduction for or on account of United Kingdom tax. - (b) Payments of interest on Subordinated Notes that are not so listed on a "recognised stock exchange" may nevertheless be made without deduction of or withholding on account of United Kingdom income tax provided that such Subordinated Notes constitute "regulatory capital securities" pursuant to the Taxation of Regulatory Capital Securities Regulations 2013 (the RCS Regulations).
-The Subordinated Notes will be "regulatory capital securities" if they qualify, or have qualified, as Tier 2 instruments under Article 63 of Commission Regulation (EU) No 575/2013 and such Subordinated Notes form, or have formed, a component of Tier 2 capital for those purposes.
-This is subject to there being no arrangements the main purpose, or one of the main purposes, of which is to obtain a tax advantage (as defined in section 1139 of Corporation Tax Act 2010) for any person as a result of the application of the RCS Regulations in respect of such Subordinated Notes.
+Provided the Senior Preferred Notes, Senior Non-Preferred Notes and Subordinated Notes are and continue to be quoted Eurobonds, payments of interest on such Notes may be made without withholding or deduction for or on account of United Kingdom tax. - (b) In the case of Deposit Notes, interest may be paid without withholding or deduction on account of United Kingdom income tax if such Notes constitute "qualifying certificates of deposit" or "qualifying uncertificated eligible debt security units" within the meaning of sections 985 and 986 ITA 2007 respectively. - (c) Deposit Notes will be "qualifying certificates of deposit" within the meaning of section 985 ITA 2007 provided they relate to a deposit of money, they are and continue to be in bearer form and they satisfy the following conditions: - (i) they recognise an obligation to pay the holder a stated principal amount;

-- (c) In the case of Deposit Notes, interest may be paid without withholding or deduction on account of United Kingdom income tax if such Notes constitute "qualifying certificates of deposit" or "qualifying uncertificated eligible debt security units" within the meaning of sections 985 and 986 ITA 2007 respectively. - (d) Deposit Notes will be "qualifying certificates of deposit" within the meaning of section 985 ITA 2007 provided they relate to a deposit of money, they are and continue to be in bearer form and they satisfy the following conditions: - (i) they recognise an obligation to pay the holder a stated principal amount; - (ii) the amount payable by the Issuer thereunder, exclusive of interest, is not less than $\pounds 50,000$ (or, for a deposit denominated in foreign currency, not less than the equivalent of $\pounds 50,000$ at the time when the deposit was made); and - (iii) the obligation of the Issuer to pay that amount arises after a period of not more than five years beginning with the date on which the deposit was made.
+- (ii) the amount payable by the Issuer thereunder, exclusive of interest, is not less than £50,000 (or, for a deposit denominated in foreign currency, not less than the equivalent of £50,000 at the time when the deposit was made); and - (iii) the obligation of the Issuer to pay that amount arises after a period of not more than five years beginning with the date on which the deposit was made.